Gcp 180808 051 Compressed For Web

 What is the policy on children?

-Children aged 7 to 15 are counted toward the total number of Guests staying in a given room.
-In other words, the maximum number of occupants allowed to stay in each room type means the maximum number of adults (considered anyone 16 years and older) and children aged 7 to 15.
-Children under 7 years old who are able to share a bed are allowed to stay in excess of the maximum occupancy for the room type.
-For example, two adults, one 9-year-old child, and one 4-year-old may stay in a 1 Bedroom, even though the maximum occupancy for that room type is 3.
-We ask that you let us know at the time of booking how many adults, children aged 7 to 15, and children under 7 will be staying in your room.
+Children aged 7 to 15 years are included in the total occupancy count for each room type.
+In other words, the stated maximum occupancy for a room type refers to the combined total of adults (16 years and older) and children aged 7 to 15.
+In addition, one child or infant under 7 years old per bedroom who is able to share an existing bed may stay beyond the maximum occupancy limit.
+For example, a 1 Bedroom Suite may accommodate two adults, one child aged 9, and one infant aged 4, even though the standard maximum occupancy for this room type is 3.
+To ensure a comfortable stay, we kindly ask that you inform us at the time of booking of the exact number of adults, children aged 7-15, and children under 7 in your party.

 What bed types are available?

-Each bedroom features either a king or queen size double bed or two single (twin) beds, with the exception of our Penthouse Suites where some rooms have fixed bedding.
-Please specify your preference at the time of making a reservation (or at a later date prior to your arrival date).
-Some of the 1 Bedroom Suites also have a Murphy bed.
+Each bedroom features either a king or queen size double bed or two single (twin) beds, with the exception of our Penthouse Suites, where some rooms feature fixed double bedding.
+Please specify your preference at the time of reservation (or at a later date prior to your arrival date).
+Our 1-Bedroom Suites accommodate up to three guests, with the third guest provided with either a rollaway bed or a Murphy bed in the living room.
+Please note that allocation of a Murphy bed is subject to availability and cannot be guaranteed.

 What are the measurements of the beds?